 About Patrick Burke

 Patrick Burke received his B.A. in music at the University of Pennsylvania (1996) and his Ph.D. in ethnomusicology at the University of Wisconsin-Madison (2003).
 Since 2004, he has been a professor of music at Washington University in St. Louis, where he teaches undergraduate and graduate courses on such topics as the history of jazz and popular music, music of the African diaspora, and the methods and theories of ethnomusicology.
-Professor Burke has been the Director of Undergraduate Studies for the Department of Music since 2007.
+In 2013-14, he was a Guest Scholar at the University of Oslo, Norway.
+Prof. Burke has been Head of Musicology in the Department of Music since 2015.

 Music 1021: Musics of the World (cross-listed with African and African American Studies)